seonghapark/AITestbeds/LMeq/note.md

 ## Comments from Waggle people:
 ### Jun 19 @ research meeting
-1. This is another library - https://github.com/jax-ml/jax **--> this is a lib that google people developed in 2018, and seems both input and output are equation?
+1. This is another library - https://github.com/jax-ml/jax **--> this is a lib that google people developed in 2018, "accelerator-oriented array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning." and seems both input and output are equation?
 But that is not what I am trying to do, so reject this.**

 2. Honestly, for the model part, I would just try some simple examples in ChatGPT or Claude to see how it does.
 I guess it would help me to know exactly how the equation part is expressed but I’ve had good luck with a simple zero shot prompting approach like:
 ```